apache/spark/dev/appveyor-guide.md

 ### Filtering commits and Pull Requests

-Currently, Appveyor is only used for SparkR.
+Currently, AppVeyor is only used for SparkR.
 So, the build is only triggered when R codes are changed.

 This is specified in `.appveyor.yml` as below: